World War II, Pacific

 The Naval Battle of Guadalcanal ended the Japanese hope for conquest.

-Available to then were 2 escort carriers, 4 battleships, 7 heavy cruisers, 4 light cruisers, and 30 destroyers.
+Available were 2 escort carriers, 4 battleships, 7 heavy cruisers, 4 light cruisers, and 30 destroyers.

 The US had no operational carriers and only one battleship, Washington (BB-56), but